 Which continents lead the way in crypto adoptions, and which are falling behind?
 Do continents display individual traits and characteristics?
 And is China pulling down Asia in the crypto race?
 North America is the world’s top crypto continent North America takes the top spot as the leading crypto continent in the latest 2022 Coincub world crypto […]

-Part of the Bahamas crypto strategy mentioned above is the allowing of citizens to pay taxes using digital assets.
+Part of the Bahamas’ crypto strategy mentioned above is allowing citizens to pay taxes using digital assets.
 Although this isn’t perhaps as radical as it sounds as the country is strongly promoting the usage of its own CDBC – and getting people to pay taxes always cheers governments up.
 The taxation of residents’ gains on trading crypto appears to be part of normal income tax reporting without specific crypto tax guidance.

-Initial Coin Offerings – ICOs
+Initial Coin Offerings – ICOs in The Bahamas

 Initial Coin Offerings have gained mainstream acceptance around the world, but in the Bahamas, ICOs Initial Coin Offerings have been assessed fully by the Central Bank which sets out the criteria for sponsors and promoters of ICOs.
 Non-objection of the Central Bank must be obtained and if the ICO falls outside the scope of the regulated framework, the Central Bank may still object to the ICO on the basis that it poses an unmanageable risk to the SFI or The Bahamas.

 Despite its size and population Bahamas is an avid blockchain and crypto economy with many specialized courses available for the study of both.
 Crypto start-up companies spring up regularly and many deem this evocative country to become another pint-sized crypto hot spot, along with Malta.
 A leading crypto derivatives exchange moved its headquarters from Hong Kong to the Bahamas in September 2021.
 More crypto companies are bound to follow especially after the Prime Minster’s futurist crypto vision for the country.